THE PARENTING DARE BLOG

 Parents, hear me: how you, as the parent, handle your child’s fall from grace will greatly affect your child.
 It is the single most defining aspect in their relationship with you and their journey out of addiction.
 If you tell them things like, “How could you do this?
 I cannot believe you, I’m so disappointed in you,” etc., your reaction will cause worse effect than the actual porn use.

 Side note!
 Mom took the time to write the steps she took to get her mind in order.
-Find that in this article, “Now What?”
+Find that in this article entitled "Now What," found in our resource library.

 But I still couldn’t figure out why I couldn’t stop my habit.
 I wasn’t fully transparent with mom yet so she never knew the extent of it but I still felt chained back.